stonezyg/modernize-apps-katacoda/scenarios/developer-intro/01-developer-concepts.md

 extension, your _Pods_,  to be accessible to the outside world, you need to create a _Route_.

+## Templates

+Templates contain a collection of object definitions (BuildConfigs, DeploymentConfigs, Services, Routes, etc) that compose an entire working project.
+They are useful for packaging up an entire collection of runtime objects into a somewhat portable representation of a running application, including the configuration of the elements.

+You will use several pre-defined templates to initialize different environments for the application.
+You've already used one in the previous scenario to deploy the application into a _dev_ environment, and you'll use more in this scenario to provision the _production_ environment as well.

 Consult the [OpenShift documentation](https://docs.openshift.com) for more details on these and other concepts.